 Career Change Worksheets

-When I completed writing 12 Steps to a New Career, I knew that trying to complete the career change worksheets would be difficult using a 6″ by 9″ size book that was bound.
-Consequently, I have prepared all of the career change worksheets in letter-size (A4) format so you can download and use them more easily.
-The documents listed below are all in PDF format so you won’t be restricted to a specific software to open them.
-One form was prepared as a PDF file and an Excel worksheet.
-If you are reasonably adept at using Excel, I encourage you to download the Excel version of Worksheet 11.1 E since formulas in selected cells will simplify preparation of the worksheet.
+When I completed 12 Steps to a New Career, I knew that trying to complete the career change worksheets would be difficult if they were only available in a bound book.
+I also anticipated that I might want to update some of them over time.
+Consequently, I prepared all the career change worksheets in a format you can download and use more easily.
+Most worksheets listed below are prepared in either Word or PDF file formats.
+Worksheet 11.1 is also prepared as an Excel document in case you are reasonably adept at using Excel.

 The worksheet numbers match the chapter number and document number as shown in the book.

 To download each document, click on the link title of the worksheet:

 Worksheet 1.1 – Identifying Your Values (Word document)

 When you start considering making a job or career change, you need to think about what values are important to you.
 Your wanting to make a career change may be because your values are not being met where you are now or your employment situation is changing in a way that you do not feel is consistent with what you would like (i.e., your values).
 Whatever the reason, this worksheet can help you to focus or re-focus your search and it will be a crucial test you can use when you are assessing whether a new opportunity is consistent with your values.

 Worksheet 2.1 – Categories of Achievements (Word document)